How Much Does A POS System Cost? Avoid Hidden Fees For Your Small Business

 Most POS companies charge you based on the number of registers or POS devices you have.
 However, additional registers might cost less than the first register, or you may be able to use unlimited registers for one cost.

-For example, Lightspeed Retail charges $69/month for the first register and $39/month for each additional register, while Square allows you to have an unlimited number of registers on the free Square POS plan.
+For example, as of September 2023, Lightspeed Retail starts at $69/month for the first register and charges $59/month for each additional register.
+Square and Helcim, on the other hand, allow you to have an unlimited number of registers on every POS plan.

 2. Number Of Physical Locations